 Data analysis

 Our team studied different possibilities for this project.
-Still, the one which worked best was building our own predictive model and decreasing the negative effect of poorly balanced data sets on most models.
+Still, the one that worked best was building our own predictive model and decreasing the adverse effect of poorly balanced data sets on most models.
 Those models indicated a lot of precision and specificity; however, as it is not a balanced data set, they are not good indicators.
-Also, the sensitivity for models that do not take unbalanced data sets into account can be really poor.
+Also, the sensitivity of models that do not account for unbalanced data sets can be really poor.

 On the other hand, Artelnics’ predictive model uses a self-developed algorithm that minimizes the weighted quadratic error.
-Using it, the problems associated with poorly balanced data sets get solved, as in this case.
+Using it, the problems associated with poorly balanced data sets are solved, as in this case.

 Classification test